How to Clean a Bong With Household Items

 For best results, alcohol and salt remain the gold standard.

-Cleaning Gravity Bongs and Specialty Pieces
+How to Clean Gravity Bongs and Specialty Pieces

 Disassemble everything you can, clean each part individually, and allow extra drying time before reassembly.